Therapeutic Supervised Visitation

 Another example of a situation in which therapeutic supervised visits is appropriate is that children and their parent have been separated for a long time.
 There is a certain uncertainty that looms over such visitations because the children’s response cannot be necessarily predicted.
 As such, having a mental health professional there to facilitate and observe supports the process of reconciliation.

 If a child is transitioning into a new home from the New Jersey foster care system, they will also be supervised in therapeutic visitations to support healthy bonding.
-This foundation of trust between an adoptive parent and foster child is essential for a long-standing relationship based on health and security, so a trained facilitator will nearly always conduct therapeutic supervised visits during the transition period.
+This foundation of trust between an adoptive parent and foster child is essential for a long-standing relationship based on health and security.
+A trained facilitator will nearly always conduct therapeutic supervised visits during the transition period.

 Therapeutic supervised visitation is not always appropriate and is usually a court-ordered attempt to provide children with both parents’ presence in their lives in a safe way and support transitions.
-It is not family or individual therapy, though this is often also recommended by a judge during therapeutic supervised visitation.
+It is not family or individual therapy, though a judge often recommends this during therapeutic supervised visitation.

 Retain A Brick, NJ Child Custody Lawyer Today for Advice on Therapeutic Supervised Visitation

-At Bronzino Law Firm, our team of experienced attorneys is skilled in supporting our clients across New Jersey and Ocean County, including Point Pleasant, Toms River, Spring Lake, Sea Girt, Jackson, Wall, and Brick in their divorce- and custody-related matters.
+Our team of experienced attorneys at Bronzino Law Firm is skilled in supporting our clients across New Jersey and Ocean County, including Point Pleasant, Toms River, Spring Lake, Sea Girt, Jackson, Wall, and Brick in their divorce- and custody-related matters.